 Biotech executive & former Chief Information Officer and Chief Scientist, U.S. Food and Drug Administration

-As a Rubenstein Fellow, Perakslis will develop and lead cross-campus collaborations that span programs as diverse as medicine, public policy, engineering, computer science, and information technology, with the overarching goal of helping to position Duke University as a global leader in data science applications and training.
-Perakslis will shape and guide future leaders in the field by serving as a teacher and mentor in Duke undergraduate, graduate, and postdoctoral programs that intersect with data science.
+As a Rubenstein Fellow, Perakslis is developing and leading cross-campus collaborations that span programs as diverse as medicine, public policy, engineering, computer science, and information technology, with the overarching goal of helping to position Duke University as a global leader in data science applications and training.
+Perakslis is also mentoring future leaders in the field.

 Eric Perakslis, PhD, is a Rubenstein Fellow at Duke University, where his work focuses on collaborative efforts in data science that span medicine, policy, engineering, computer science, information technology, and security, while also contributing to training and mentoring future leaders in the field.
 Immediately prior to his arrival at Duke, he served as Chief Scientific Advisor at Datavant, Lecturer in the Department of Biomedical Informatics at Harvard Medical School, and Strategic Innovation Advisor to Médecins Sans Frontières.